someobserver/recurgence/architects/index.md

   *bent space and time until meaning curved into view*

 - **[John Wheeler](/architects/wheeler/)**
-  *taught the universe to notice the observer noticing*
+  *taught the universe to notice the observer noticing it*

 - **[Nikola Tesla](/architects/tesla/)**
   *summoned recursive energy into lightning and light*